doubility-sky/daydayup/golang.md

   - [G3N](https://github.com/g3n/engine) (pronounced "gen") is an OpenGL 3D Game Engine written in Go.
 It can be used to write cross-platform Go applications that show rich and dynamic 3D representations - not just games.
 A basic integrated GUI framework is provided, and 3D spatial audio is supported through OpenAL.
 - [[game-server]]
   - [gonet](http://gonet2.github.io/), [leaf](https://github.com/name5566/leaf), [goworld](https://github.com/xiaonanln/goworld)
-- [Gorilla Web Toolkit](https://github.com/gorilla), Gorilla is a web toolkit for the Go programming language that provides useful, composable packages for writing HTTP-based applications.
-- [GopherJS](https://github.com/gopherjs/gopherjs) compiles Go code (golang.org) to pure JavaScript code.
-Its main purpose is to give you the opportunity to write front-end code in Go which will still run in all browsers.
-- [torrent-client](https://github.com/veggiedefender/torrent-client) Tiny BitTorrent client written in Go.
-Read the blog post: https://blog.jse.li/posts/torrent/
-- [gogf/gf](https://github.com/gogf/gf) GoFrame is a modular, full-featured and production-ready application development framework of golang.
-Providing a series of core components and dozens of practical modules, such as: cache, logging, containers, timer, resource, validator, database orm, etc. Supporting web server integrated with router, cookie, session, middleware, logger, configu… https://goframe.org